Gerardo L. Munck: Democracy and the state

 Munck has advanced the argument that state capacity affects democracy and that democracy also affects state capacity.
 In A Middle-Quality Institutional Trap: Democracy and State Capacity in Latin America (2020), with Sebastián Mazzuca, he maintains that "States can make democracy and democracy can make States," but that they do so "only under certain macroconditions, which trigger the causal mechanisms that make the State–democracy interaction a virtuous cycle."
 Contrary to the thesis of Francis Fukuyama that a capable state can only be built before transitioning to democracy, he shows that many countries have developed their state capacity in parallel with their democratization process or after democratization.

 Munck has extended this analysis in the context of 21st-century Latin American democracies.
 In “Democracy and the State in Latin America” (2023), he argues that "the trajectory of democracy in Latin America will be largely determined by what is done or not done to build a state that serves its citizens effectively, efficiently, and equitably."
 In his article "The State as a Determinant of Democracy" (2024), Munck elaborates on the mechanisms by which Latin American states, which he characterizes as semipatrimonial, affect democracy and generate low-quality but resilient democracies.

+In “Democracy in Latin America” (2026), he introduced the idea of a Latin American triangle of the 21st-century.
+This triangle is conformed by (1) low-quality democracies, (2) states with public administrations that have patrimonial and only partially neo-Weberian characteristics, and (3) capitalism with low growth and large inequalities of income and wealth.